 - Previous NIH Benefits Information – Did You Know?
 E-mails

-2. The Open Enrollment For The NIH Voluntary Leave Bank Is Coming!
+2. The Open Enrollment For The NIH Leave Bank Begins On November 10!

-The fall Open Enrollment for the NIH Voluntary Leave Bank will run November 10 – December 8, 2014, and the membership period will begin on January 11, 2015.
-Enrollment in the Leave Bank is open to all NIH Federal employees.
+Open Enrollment for the NIH Leave Bank will run November 10 – December 8, 2014, and the membership period will begin on January 11, 2015.
+Enrollment in the NIH Leave Bank is open to all NIH Federal employees.

 To view a list of upcoming Leave Bank events, check out our calendar.
-The events are free and no registration is required.
-Make plans to join us!
+These events are free and no registration is required.

 Questions may be directed to the NIH Leave Bank Office at 301-443-8393 or LeaveBank@od.nih.gov

-3. The Federal Benefits Open Season Is Coming!
+3. The Federal Benefits Open Season Begins On November 10!

 Did you know that the Open Season happens only once a year?
 Unless you experience a Qualifying Life Event during the year, the Open Season is your only opportunity to enroll, cancel your enrollment, or make a change to your enrollment for the participating programs.
 Now is the time to review and update your benefits, if needed.
 Don’t miss out on this important opportunity!

 The following three programs are participating in this year’s Open Season for the 2015 plan year: 1) Federal Employees Health Benefits (FEHB) Program; 2) Federal Employees Dental and Vision Insurance Program (FEDVIP); and 3) Flexible Spending Accounts (FSA) Program.
 The open season begins on November 10, 2014, and runs through December 8, 2014.
 You should read the Open Season Announcement thoroughly for important information pertaining to each program.